Martine-Anstett Award: Members of the Jury

-The jury is composed of six people (two of which are the president and another member, two NGO members and two journalists.
+The jury is composed of six people (two of whom are the president and another member, two NGO members, and two journalists.
 It decides after a debate on the comparative merits of the selected candidates.

 Laureates

-29 April 2016, in the presence of Michel Forst, UN Special Rapporteur on the situation of defenders of human rights and Michaëlle Jean, Secretary General of the International Organization of La Francophonie (OIF), the first Martine Anstett Award was presented to Cesar Estrada Chuquilin of Peru.spokesperson for the Indigenous peoples.
+29 April 2016, in the presence of Michel Forst, UN Special Rapporteur on the situation of defenders of human rights and Michaëlle Jean, Secretary General of the International Organization of La Francophonie (OIF), the first Martine Anstett Award was presented to Cesar Estrada Chuquilin of Peru. spokesperson for the Indigenous peoples.
 César had repeatedly escaped assassination attempts.
 He exposed the environmental problems caused by mining project in Conga as well as several abuses concerning land conflicts in the Cajamarca region.

 On 10 March 2017 in the opening ceremony of 15th film festival and forum on human Rights in Geneva Switzerland Martine Anstett prize was awarded to the photo reporter Teddy Mazina.